Kids (MGMT song): Official video

 On June 3, 2009, MGMT released the official music video for "Kids".
 It was directed by Ray Tintori, who directed MGMT's previous videos for "Time to Pretend" and "Electric Feel."
 The video was released to the Oracular Spectacular version.
+The animated sequence in it was animated by Christy Karacas, director of the Superjail!
+TV series, as well as Henry Thurlow and Lizzi Akana.
+The video was featured on the eighth-season premiere of Beavis and Butt-head: "Werewolves of Highland".